 Also, deep layers of ash will prevent heat transfer of BTUs from your wood fuel into the water jacket.
 So, keep the ash layer to one inch or less.

-These TIPS will not only help you conserve wood, but this also helps you save more MONEY, and WORK LESS so you have more time with your family and hobbies!
+These TIPS will not only help you conserve wood, but also helps you save more MONEY, and WORK LESS so you have more time with your family and hobbies!